mhowlett/Nhiredis/README.md

 ## Development Status

-Currently, Nhiredis provides a wrapper around the blocking redisCommand function only (async funtion wrappers are not implemented).
+Currently, Nhiredis provides a wrapper around the (blocking) redisCommand function only (async function wrappers are not implemented).
 Of course, this function can be used to access the full array of Redis commands.
-Also, currently only string parameters are supported, however it is a a fairly trivial excersise to add support for binary parameters - this has not been done yet because I don't need it.
+Also, only string parameters are currently supported.
+It will be a fairly trivial exercise to add support for binary parameters - it is not done yet because I don't personally need it.

 With the core framework in place, the remaining implementation is not a difficult task, and I expect to do this in the coming months.